Auburngrads/Rexis/README.md

 use.
 Rexis then predicts the best algorithms from its built in taxonomy of algorithms.
 Next, Rexis performs all recommended algorithms for the problem and reports their perforance.
-According to research performed at the Air Force Institute of Technilogy, Rexis predicts the best algorithm in 78% of problems.
+According to research performed at the Air Force Institute of Technology, Rexis predicts the best algorithm in 78% of problems.

 ### Getting Started